-- Data will be available to Indigenous and non-indigenous community decision-makers via open-source platforms.
+- Data will be available to communities and decision-makers via the Lake Blitz Observation Map.

-- Starting in May, the Lake Biodiversity Photo Challenge is the kick-off event to the Lake Blitz that is open to the public to help raise awareness of the Lake Blitz.
-The Photo Challenge will showcase the biodiversity of Canadian Lakes and the impacts that can threaten them.
+- The Lake Biodiversity Photo Challenge is the sister event to the Lake Blitz.
+Starting in May, the Photo Challenge showcases the biodiversity of lakes across the country and the impacts that can threaten them.

-Living Lakes Canada also seeks to inform better partnerships and collaboration amongst established monitoring groups throughout Canada.
+Living Lakes Canada also seeks to inform better partnerships and collaboration amongst individuals and established monitoring groups throughout Canada.

 LAKE BIODIVERSITY PHOTO CHALLENGE

-Starting in May, the Lake Biodiversity Photo Challenge is the kick-off event to the Lake Blitz that is open to the public to help raise awareness of the Lake Blitz.
-The Photo Challenge will showcase the biodiversity of Canadian Lakes and the impacts that can threaten them.
+Starting in May, the Lake Biodiversity Photo Challenge is the kick-off event to the Lake Blitz that is open to the public.
+The purpose of the Photo Challenge is to raise awareness of the Lake Blitz and showcase the biodiversity of lakes in Canada and the impacts that can threaten them.

-The challenge is for participants to snap a single photo, with as many plants and animals as possible, OR an impactful photo displaying human threats to lake environments, and submit it to the contest.
-All flora and fauna must remain undisturbed.
-Winning photos will be selected based on biodiversity, impact, and a public favourite.
+The challenge is for participants to snap a single photo, with as many plants and animals as possible, OR an impacted photo displaying human threats to lake environments, and submit it to the contest (all flora and fauna must remain undisturbed).

 BUILDING CAPACITY FOR MONITORING GROUPS IN BC